-I’d personally argue he’s already there, but many don’t look past the paltry INT numbers to his league-high 8 forced fumbles.
+It’s unfortunate he’s not more widely regarded as a ballhawk, but many can’t look past the paltry INT numbers to his league-high 8 forced fumbles in 2020.
 Humphrey impacts the games in all the ways you want him to.
 He’s one of the few that’ll travel anywhere on the defense to cover an offense’s best weapon.
 Heck, he played more snaps in the slot in 2020 than he did on the outside!

 Lattimore possesses everything you could want in a cornerback.
-He’s an intelligent defender with ideal size and athleticism.
+He’s intelligent and has ideal size and athleticism.
 It just wasn’t all there for him in 2020.
-Still, the Saints’ defense was great last season and should continue on that trajectory in 2021.
-Lattimore is one of the most talented players in the league, and that should show alongside Marcus Williams.
+Still, the Saints’ defense was great last season and has continued to be so in 2021.
+Even with the big plays allowed early in the season, quarterbacks have just a 68.1 rating when targeting Lattimore this season.

 Ward was one of the first to fit the new modern mold of NFL cornerback.
 Receivers started getting smaller and more shifty.
 It was only natural that the prototype for cornerback shifted as well.
 With modern NFL rules, it’s a disadvantage not to have the type of foot speed Ward possesses.

-With the defense surrounding the young cornerback, he could easily be higher on the list heading into next season.
+With the defense surrounding the young CB, he could easily be higher on the list heading into next season.
 There is no shortage of defensive weapons on Cleveland’s roster.